jeffreytjs/100DayOfCode/README.md

 # 100DayOfCode

-This repo is for my 100DayOfCoding in Python Challenge and my aim here is to learn Javascript.
+This repo is for my 100DayOfCoding Challenge and my aim here is to learn Python.
 The problems are selected from a collection of coding challenges from Udemy's Python Hand-on Solve 200 Problems.

 Week 1 :